GlushkovAnton/LandingPage/README.md

 "# LandingPage"

-I created this page with html/css and adaptive design.
+I created this page with html/css and responsive web design.

 This page validates input fields before submitting.